AlyssaChand/deep-learning-challenge/README.md

 The optimized model that achieved an accuracy of 76.33% can be found in the file named `AlphabetSoupCharity_Optimization3.ipynb`.
 This file contains the final architecture and training process that led to the improved performance.

+Additionally, a Random Forest classifier was implemented using the same preprocessed data for comparison.
+While the neural network achieved 76.33% accuracy, the Random Forest classifier achieved an accuracy of 75.35%, which is slightly lower than the neural network model's performance.
+Details of the Random Forest implementation can be found in `AlphabetSoupCharity_Optimization_RandomForest.ipynb`.

 ### Results

 * Data Preprocessing